 Whether you’re hoping to make friends with Dutchies or other internationals, here are the top tips for finding friends in the Netherlands.

 1. Join a sports club ⛹️♀️

 There’s nothing that gets people together like seeing each other sweat.
 Seriously!
 It might seem weird, but there’s just something about physical exercise that loosens people up and lubricates the conversation.

-Additionally, if you join a club that’s focused on a specific sport, say rowing or salsa, you’re sure always at least to have an interest in that sport in common — a.k.a. ready-made topics.
+Additionally, if you join a club that’s focused on a specific sport, say rowing or salsa, you’re sure to at least have an interest in that sport in common — a.k.a. ready-made conversation topics.
 Plus, Dutchies tend to be pretty sporty, so it’s an excellent way to mingle with both internationals and locals. 💪

 2. Use Meetup to make new connections 👋